Mikul958/cpp-assignments/CSCE311/proj3/README.md

 # Program 3 - Client/Server with Shared Memory

 **server.cc / server.h:**
-Provides functionality for the server, including the ability to read in messages from the client and respond accordingly, as well as read in specified lines from a text file.
-Also serves as the entry point for the server.
-- Makes use of domain_socket.h to interact with client.
+Provides functionality for the server:
+- Creates named semaphores for the server and client, and destroys them upon termination.
+- Opens shared memory created by the client:
+    - Reads in file path and line numbers to from shared memory and reads specified file.
+    - Responds to client with file lines, or file read errors if any.

+Includes:
+- shared_mem.h

 **client.cc / client.h:**
-Provides functionality for the client, including the ability to interact with the server and evaluate the equations in lines received from server.
-Also serves as the entry point for the client.
-- Makes use of domain_socket.h to interact with server.
+Provides functionality for the client:
+- Creates a shared memory location for the server and client, and destroys it upon completion.
+    - Sends file path and line count through shared memory.
+    - Receives error status through shared memory, and file lines through main shared memory buffer.
-- Makes use of calculate.h to evaluate equations returned by the server.
+- Synchronizes using named semaphores created by the server.

-**domain_socket.cc / domain_socket.h:**
-Provided by CSCE311 GitHub repository.
-Provides functionality for the use of UNIX Domain Sockets, including the ability to start a server, connect clients, and pass messages between the two.
-- Modified to include the ability to build and parse messages in a standardized format so that the server and client do not have to determine their own format or build/parse message strings manually.
+Includes:
+- shared_mem.h
+- calculate.h

+**shared_mem.h**
+Contains structure of shared memory location, as well as hard-coded values related to shared memory and semaphores shared by the client and server.

 **calculate.cc / calculate.h:**
 Included (and slightly modified) from Project 1.
-Called on by the client to evaluate equations obtained from the server after operands and operators are formatted as a vector by the client.
+Used by the client to evaluate the equations located in main shared memory buffer.